Tools4everBV/HelloID-Conn-Prov-Target-Ysis/README.md

 ### Correlation configuration

 The correlation configuration is used to specify which properties will be used to match an existing account within _HelloID-Conn-Prov-Target-Ysis to a person in _HelloID_.
+Correlation within Ysis only possible  on the attribute 'employeeNumber'.

     | Setting                   | Value            |
     | ------------------------- | ---------------- |